istio/istio/mixer/doc/dev/adapters.md

 is running and routes the data to the place where the operator wants to see it.

-- Adapters must use env.ScheduleWork in order to dispatch goroutines.
+- Adapters must use env.ScheduleWork or env.ScheduleDaemon
+in order to dispatch goroutines.
 This ensures all adapter goroutines are prevented from crashing the mixer as a whole by catching any panics they produce.